About the YPN

 Summer Book Choice:

-The Book Club’s Summer read is Claws of the Panda by Jonathan Manthorpe!
+The Book Club’s Summer read was Claws of the Panda by Jonathan Manthorpe!

 Claws of the Panda tells the story of Canada’s failure to construct a workable policy towards the People’s Republic of China.
 In particular the book tells of Ottawa’s failure to recognize and confront the efforts by the Chinese Communist Party to infiltrate and influence Canadian politics, academia, and media, and to exert control over Canadians of Chinese heritage.